shock59/html-framework/README.md

 A simple "framework" to add additional functionality to HTML.
 It includes a tool to compile your markup which uses custom components into vanilla HTML to deploy onto any web server, as well as a development server which automatically compiles files when updated for convenience.

+> [!WARNING]
+> This tool is still a work in progress and so bugs may occasionally occur.
+It is recommended to check the output of the tool before you deploy any websites made using it.

 Currently, the additional features added are the `<import>` and `<each>` tags.
 The `<import>` tag allows you to "import" HTML code from another file.
 For example, this code:

 ```html